Key-value Adapters

 RAM Adapter

-pnpm i @adminforth/key-value-adapter-ram
+pnpm add @adminforth/key-value-adapter-ram

 The RAM adapter is a simple in-memory key-value store.
 It keeps data in process memory, so it is not suitable for multi-process deployments because each process would have its own isolated store.
 In that case you need a centralized KV adapter such as Redis.